 They decide the kind of positive impact they want to have thanks to their purpose and their clear vision.
 Future-ready helps them understand the future world, but purpose will give them the impetus to do so and will signal the path forward.

 Once they have decided on the path, they will have to work with people to get there.
 They will have to communicate that vision well, engage other people, influence them, and lead them.
-This is where interpersonal skills get to the forefront.
+This is where people skills get to the forefront.

 As they do this, the future leader will continue growing and learning because they will have an essential focus on their personal growth.
 As they grow and develop new skills and competencies, they will look at the world and understand the future differently.
 They will be able to have an increasingly more noticeable impact on the world, thus impacting again in all the other leadership qualities.